chaserx/aws-llm-basic/README.md

 uv pip install langchain langchain-aws boto3
 ```

-or use `uv sync` to install the dependencies.
+or use `uv sync` to install the dependencies and setup the virtual environment.

 ```bash
 uv sync